Abs-Multiverse-Projects/fuzzy-rotary-phone-back-end/README.md

 GET '/psn/auth' => { success: <boolean>, auth: { /* authentication object */ } }
 ```

 Returns an object that includes an access token.
 This ==entire object== is passed into each call to this api as the value for `request.body.auth`.
-For refreshing a pre-existing auth token, see [refresh auth](#-Refresh-Auth)
+For refreshing a pre-existing auth token, see [refresh auth](#refresh-auth).

 #### Request body object